BC Teachers’ Council (BCTC)

 Parent Concerns: A Guide for Resolution

 From time to time parents may have a query or worry about some aspect of their child's schooling.
-The processes outlined in this brochure represents some of the best practices for handling complaints fairly and respectfully.
+The processes outlined in this brochure represent some of the best practices for handling complaints fairly and respectfully.
 These brochures have been distributed by mail to school staff representatives and school PACs.

 BCTF policies and procedures